+The CEME Research and Development department is constantly working to find innovative and tailor-made solutions for fluid control systems.

-In 2022, CEME has focused its efforts on analyzing and researching the best technologies to adopt: internal research is underway to evaluate and verify the best materials to use, with particular attention to green and biobased materials.
-CEME has already contacted its suppliers directly to develop sustainable solutions, receiving positive feedback, being the first on the market to move in this direction.
-At the moment, customers do not yet ask for green alternatives, but there are signs of greater attention to sustainability in sectors such as the coffee sector, with the adoption of paper pods and the introduction of more sustainable machines.
+At the moment customers are not yet asking for green alternatives, but there are signs of greater attention to sustainability design in sectors such as coffee, with the adoption of paper pods and the introduction of more sustainable machines.